trozware/troznet/apps-ios/index.md

 Designed for fast, accurate score keeping with a color scheme chosen for optimal outdoor viewing, 19th Hole uses a simple setup process and an intuitive, gesture-based score entry system.
 During and after the round, you can see totals and results using various methods: total strokes, total putts, match play (Irish match play for more than 2 players) & Stableford.

-And version 2 also includes an Apple Watch app so you can enter scores quickly without having to reach for your iPhone.
+19th Hole now includes an Apple Watch app so you can enter scores quickly without having to reach for your iPhone.

   * <a href="https://itunes.apple.com/app/the-19th-hole/id871686159" target="_blank">iTunes App Store</a>
   * <a href="/19th-hole/" target="_blank">19th Hole</a>